 Annual Student Research in Communication Conference

-RIT’s School of Communication hosts graduate, undergraduate, and high school students to present their research at the annual Student Research in Communication Conference.
+Join the RIT School of Communication to hear from graduate and undergraduate students who are presenting their research at the annual Student Research in Communication Conference.

 Where: Student Alumni Union, RIT campus

-On Thursday, April 4, 2024, the RIT School of Communication will host graduate, undergraduate, and high school students from across New York state and beyond to share their research in communication and related disciplines during our Student Research in Communication Conference.
+On Thursday, April 3, 2025, the RIT School of Communication will host graduate and undergraduate students from across New York state and beyond to share their research in communication and related disciplines during our Student Research in Communication Conference.

 Sponsored by the School of Communication and hosted annually at Rochester Institute of Technology, this conference originated in 2004.
 It began as a small gathering of communication students from western New York and has evolved into a vibrant regional conference.

-Graduate, undergraduate, and high school students were invited to submit research papers on any topic within the Communication field and related disciplines (including advertising, public relations, media studies, film studies, journalism, and others).
+Graduate, undergraduate, and high school students are invited to submit research papers on any topic within the Communication field and related disciplines (including advertising, public relations, media studies, film studies, journalism, and others).

 All research approaches and methodologies were welcome, including qualitative, quantitative, critical, and theoretical studies.
 Works-in-progress papers and research projects suitable for presentation in poster format are also encouraged.